Inflationary branch decoherence and the cosmological arrow of time: Discussion and outlook

-Neither the no-boundary nor the tunneling proposal imposes a fundamental arrow of time at the level of the Wheeler--DeWitt equation.
-In the present framework, the cosmological arrow of time emerges dynamically from the growth of entanglement between long-wavelength perturbations and their environment.
-Decoherence increases monotonically with expansion, rendering the arrow of time an emergent, rather than fundamental, property of classical cosmology.
+The arrow-of-time claim made here is deliberately limited.
+Neither the Wheeler--DeWitt equation nor the reduced density matrix of the exact closed universe contains a fundamental external time parameter or a microscopic violation of time-reversal invariance.
+The problem is instead to explain why observers inside one semiclassical branch see stable records, retarded stochastic evolution, and a monotonic growth of accessible entropy in one temporal orientation.
+In the terminology of Zeh, decoherence does not create a fundamental arrow from nothing; it amplifies the time asymmetry implicit in the special cosmological boundary condition into an operational arrow carried by records and correlations~\cite{ZehBook}.
+This perspective is complementary to Penrose's low-entropy initial-condition viewpoint, in particular the Weyl-curvature hypothesis, which identifies the special initial geometric state as the origin of the thermodynamic arrow~\cite{Penrose1979}.

+In the present calculation that amplification is explicit.
+Inflation provides a sequence of mode crossings.
+For each mode, squeezing drives the phase-space ellipse toward the superhorizon limit, and the conditioned environmental states associated with opposite WKB orientations become less and less overlapping.
+The exact single-mode law~(\ref{eq:D_overlap_result}) gives $|\mathcal{D}_k|\rightarrow0$ as $z=-k\eta\rightarrow0$ in the massless case, while the massive result gives the corresponding power-law suppression.
+Summing over the modes in a coarse-grained band gives the monotonically increasing $\Gamma_{+-}(\Nefold)$ shown in figure~\ref{fig:Gamma_efolds}.
+The branch overlap becomes negligible within the first $e$-fold for the representative bands considered there, and subsequent horizon crossings add further records rather than restoring coherence.

+The resulting arrow is therefore a branch-relative, coarse-grained arrow.
+In the Hartle--Hawking case, decoherence converts a real superposition of expanding and contracting WKB components into an effectively classical ensemble whose branches no longer interfere.
+In the tunneling case, the outgoing WKB boundary condition already selects the expanding orientation, and decoherence explains why that orientation supports persistent classical records.
+In both cases, the mechanism is not the boundary amplitude alone and not squeezing alone, but the combination of a special quantum-cosmological state, inflationary squeezing, and environmental coarse graining.

-\section{Discussion and Outlook}
+\section{Discussion and outlook}

-We have shown that classical cosmology emerges dynamically through environment-induced decoherence.
-The stochastic description of inflationary perturbations arises as the late-time effective theory of a decohered quantum system \cite{StarobinskyStochastic}.
-Our results clarify the conceptual foundations of quantum cosmology and provide a concrete bridge between universal wavefunctions and classical spacetime histories.
+We have demonstrated that environment-induced decoherence provides an efficient and robust mechanism for the dynamical emergence of classical cosmology.
+The influence-functional framework is consistent with the stochastic description of inflationary perturbations~\cite{StarobinskyStochastic,NambuSasaki1989}, and our results clarify the conceptual foundations of quantum cosmology by providing a concrete bridge between universal wavefunctions and classical spacetime histories.

-Future directions include extending the analysis to reheating, tensor perturbations, and quantum-information-theoretic characterizations of cosmological decoherence.
+The exact analytic evaluation of $\Gamma_{+-}$ in the massless limit (equation~(\ref{eq:Gamma_massless_closed})) and its asymptotic decomposition (equation~(\ref{eq:Gamma_massless_asymptotic})) provide complete analytic control over the accumulated branch functional, including an explicit separation into cutoff-dependent and universal pieces.
+The extension to tensor perturbations (equation~(\ref{eq:D_tensor_corollary})) confirms the universality of the overlap law for all massless de~Sitter modes.